 If you don’t list any beneficiaries in your policy, the benefit goes to your estate instead, making it more difficult for your loved ones to receive a payout.

-If your beneficiaries predecease you
+What happens if your beneficiaries predecease you?

 You can make sure that your family is financially protected by updating your policy’s beneficiaries with every big life event — such as a death in the family or the birth of a child.